-Help and User Guide maintained for Distribution version 17.0.50 and upwards
+Help and User Guide maintained for Distribution up to version 17.0.82

 Sicon Distribution provides a set of new features and enhancements to the standard Sage 200 modules, creating functionality to help business who buy and sell products.
 These features are split between new screens available via menus within Distribution that are organised based on which Sage modules they affect (i.e. Sales Order Processing, Stock Control) and changes to existing standard Sage screens.
 These features include:

 - Enhanced Sales Order processing with copy of previous items ordered, copy of previous sales orders or order lines or a dedicated rapid order entry screen designed for telephone based selling.

 - Rapid stock allocate/un-allocate to multiple sales orders at a time.

 - Enhanced stock item balances with forward orders, quotes and pro formas, plus drill down on stock allocations & purchase orders.

 - Stock Movements showing day by day changes in stock levels with drill down.

 - Pre-allocation of Sales orders to stock still in transit.